sureshdharisi/rewards_calculator/rewards-calculator-parent/rewards-calculator-web/README.md

 ## Introduction

-This service will calculated the rewards points based on the purchase amount.
+This service will calculated the rewards points based on the purchase amount by customer.
 This spring boot micro service also includes the below features

 - Junit parameterized test cases
 - Code coverage